neutron-project/form-bundle/Resources/doc/buttonset.md

 Buttonset
 ==========

 The buttonset is styled as toggle buttons.
-The label element associated with the button is used for the button text.
 It could be multiple or single choice.
 See [demo](http://jqueryui.com/button/#radio)

 ### Usage:

-**Note:** You can replace *choice* with *entity* etc.
+**Note:** You can replace *choice* with *entity* and etc.

 ``` php
 <?php